Acris/shadowsocks-asuswrt-merlin/README.md

 For server side set up, you can easily install shadowsocks server and v2ray-plugin with docker by [https://github.com/Acris/docker-shadowsocks-libev](https://github.com/Acris/docker-shadowsocks-libev).

-## Important notice
-**Due to an automatic upgrade issue, for users whose shadowsocks-asuswrt-merlin version is before 2020/01/13, please uninstall it by `ss-merlin uninstall` and reinstall it again.**

 ## Getting Started

 ### Prerequisites